francineannealvarez/AlvarezFrancineAnneCS2102_OOPactivities/README.md

-# ☕️ Java Object-Oriented Programming Laboratory Activities and Exercise Sets
+# Java Object-Oriented Programming Laboratory Activities and Exercise Sets ☕️

 Welcome to the **CS 211: Object-Oriented Programming (OOP)** Activities repository!
+Thank you for visiting my repository!
+This project showcases my journey in mastering Object-Oriented Programming concepts through Java.
+Inside, you’ll find a curated collection of laboratory activities and exercises, carefully designed to explore and implement core programming principles like inheritance, polymorphism, abstraction, and more.

+This repository isn’t just about completing tasks—it’s about growth, learning, and applying knowledge to create meaningful and practical Java applications.
+Whether you're a fellow student, a developer, or an instructor, I hope this repository serves as a valuable resource and an inspiration for your own programming endeavors.

+Let’s dive into the world of Java together and explore the possibilities of Object-Oriented Programming! 💻

+# Purpose and Learning Goals of This Repository 📚
+The purpose of this repository is multifaceted:
+1. **Personal Growth**: It documents my journey of learning and mastering the Java programming language, highlighting progress through hands-on laboratory activities and exercises.
-This repository contains all the laboratory activities and exercise sets from the course.
-It showcases a collection of Java projects focusing on key OOP concepts such as inheritance, polymorphism, encapsulation, and abstraction.
+2. **Reference Material**: It provides a clear reference for fellow students and aspiring developers, offering examples of both fundamental and advanced Java concepts—ranging from basic tasks like handling user input to more complex topics such as inheritance, polymorphism, encapsulation, and abstraction.
+3. **Practical Application**: This collection demonstrates the application of Java and OOP concepts in real-world scenarios.
+You’ll see how these concepts are applied in various laboratory activities and exercise sets.
+4. **Collaborative Learning**: By sharing this repository, I hope to inspire others to learn, grow, and build their own Java applications.
+I believe in the power of collaborative learning, and I hope this repository serves as a helpful resource for anyone interested in expanding their Java skills.

+---

+## ✨ **Java OOP Concepts**
+Learn, implement, and build powerful Java applications with Object-Oriented Programming concepts such as:
+- **Inheritance:** Creating classes that inherit properties and behaviors from other classes.
+- **Polymorphism:** Using objects of different classes interchangeably through inheritance.
+- **Encapsulation:** Encapsulating data to hide implementation details and only expose necessary functionalities.
+- **Abstraction:** Hiding the complex implementation details and only showing the essential features.

+---

 ## 📁 Repository Structure